 - 1 lemon (both peel and juice)

 - Wash the grapes well and remove the stems.
-Weigh the grapes and put them in a colander but they do not have to dry.
+Weigh the grapes and put them in a colander but they do not have to dry completely.

 - After mixing for 5 minutes remove the grapes with a slotted ladle in a colander.
-Put back in the pot any juices strained from the grapes and add the geranium leaves (or vanilla) and the lemon peel.
+Put the drained juices back in the pot and add the lemon peel and fragrant geranium.

 - Simmer for about 45 minutes until the syrup is ready, making sure that you are not far away as it may overflow.
 (If you have a thermometre, it should reach 150oC).

 - At the end add the lemon juice and mix.
 Return the grapes back in the syrup, mix for 1 minute and then remove from the heat.